kubernetes/community/wg-lts/charter.md

 The Long Term Support Working Group (WG LTS) is organized with the goal of developing a better understanding what "Long Term Support" might mean for Kubernetes, those who support Kubernetes, and end users, as well as to investigate changes the Kubernetes project could make related to long term support.
 The working group will also determine feasibility, benefits, **costs**, and prerequisites of such changes.

-### In Scope

-- Collecting input to better define long term support with regard to Kubernetes OSS releases
-- Creating and prioritizing a list of areas that require investments to improve long term supportability
-- Initiate and drive cross-SIG changes related to long term support

-### Out of scope

-- Designing and executing on changes clearly falling into individual SIG responsibilities.

-## Special Powers

-None

-## Stakeholders

 In the first phase of the working group, we will collect information related to the needs and wants regarding support periods from end-users and people supporting Kubernetes.
-This will be done by reaching out to users and cluster operator (e.g. via surveys), to better understand:
+This will be done by reaching out to users and cluster operators (e.g. via surveys), to better understand:

 * in-use versions (in the form of a user/vendor survey) and reasons for remaining on those versions
 * constraints on deployment and upgrade patterns / timelines (e.g. edge deployments, regulated industries, retail, etc)